Drew Theological School Professor Earns Research Grant From Yale

 In her research, Son will examine the plight of Korean women and girls who were forced into sexual slavery in occupied territories by the Imperial Japanese Army before and during World War II.
 She will travel to South Korea, Japan and California to interview some of these women as well as the people who rescued them from this servitude in an attempt to illustrate the joy that they created for the enslaved women.
 In short, they helped turn shame into joy.
 Her findings will be published in a book.

 Historically, the sex slaves have been called “comfort women,” but Son uses the phrase, “comfort girls-women” to better reflect their predicament.

 “I am signifying a different meaning for the word comfort,” Son explained.
-“In this case, it means sexual slavery opposed to the more traditional connotation of entertaining and providing pleasure to men.
+“In this case, it means sexual slavery as opposed to the more traditional connotation of entertaining and providing pleasure to men.